I was fully prepared to call the trending TikTok walking pad a fad - but it's seriously improved my fitness

 Trust me on this one.

 If you're anything like me, you'll love workout hacks and healthy living tips that are not only effective but time-efficient, too.
 Staying healthy is important, sure, but so is making sure you have plenty of time to relax and unwind.
-That's why, when I saw a walking pad review on my TikTok feed earlier this year, I was intrigued.
+That's why, when I saw a walking pad review on my TikTok feed, I was intrigued.

-With a casual 5.1 million views on the #walkingtreadmill hashtag TikTok alone, it's fair to say the pads - most of which fold up and can fit in a cupboard or behind your desk when you're not using them - are having a bit of a moment.
+With a casual 5.1 million views on the #walkingtreadmill hashtag TikTok at the time of writing, it's fair to say the pads - most of which fold up and can fit in a cupboard or behind your desk when you're not using them - are having a bit of a moment.

 So, why might you consider investing in one?
 Far too many wellness tips and tricks take up way too much time, in my opinion.
 While I love staying fit and healthy - it's a part of my life now - it's still just a part, meaning I'm all for fitness equipment, workout, and mindfulness techniques that leave me feeling my best without taking hours out of my day.